beginning of content

 How is leukaemia diagnosed?

-To make a definite diagnosis of leukaemia, you will need several tests.
+To make a diagnosis of leukaemia, your doctor will give you a physical examination and arrange blood tests.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.